-I agree with those who set tough goals for industry to reach--who seek a pollution-free automobile engine by 1975 or '76.
+I agree with those who set tough goals for industry to reach--who seek a pollution-free automobile engine by 1975 or 1976, for instance.
+But we have made significant progress in meeting the problem, and the automotive industry has committed itself to solving the pollution problem at the earliest possible time.